eclipse/che-theia-env-variables-plugin/README.md

 ## Developing with the Electron example

-Start watching of the hello world extension.
+Start watching of the environment variables extension.

     cd env-variables-extension
     yarn watch